JauntyJJS/jaunty-blogdown/content/blog/2023-09-19-ESC-Congress-2023/index.md

 ### Has the model been well developed/evaluated

-Researchers have evaluated different kind of models over the past few years for risk of bias and use of external validation.
-Unfortunately, the overall result of the review has been poor.
+Researchers had evaluated different kind of models over the past few years for risk of bias and use of external validation.
+Unfortunately, the overall results of the reviews were poor.

 -   [Wynants et al.](https://www.bmj.com/content/369/bmj.m1328.long)<sup>18</sup> reviewed 606 models for prognosis of Covid-19 and found only 7 newly developed models and 22 external validations of existing models were at low risk of bias.
 -   [Navarro et al.](https://www.sciencedirect.com/science/article/pii/S0895435623000756)<sup>19</sup> reported that 74 out of 133 (55.6% of) diagnostic and prognostic prediction model studies made recommendations of its models for clinical use but did not have any external validation.